SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ### Showing tasks

 A presenter needs to define a _layout_ (how the component and its subcomponents will be displayed) and which _widgets_ it will show.
-While this is not the best way to organise your presenter, for simplicity we will add all needed behavior in just a single method that you need to implement: `initializePresenters`.
+While this is not the best way to organise your presenter, for simplicity you can add all needed behavior in just a single method that you need to implement: `initializePresenters`.

 ```Smalltalk
 TodoListPresenter >> initializePresenters